tookys/DeckedOut1-Reset/README.md

   - since mob spawn conditions changed the zombie and skeleton spawners were no longer working.
 To fix this the lighting in the gravyard and sentry towers were adjusted.
   - spawning works again but the graveyard is alot darker, and there is now tinted glass aroudn the sentry tower.

+Future Imrpovements
+- water hazard
+  - since vex are no longer effective at killing, several water hazards have been added near evoker sentries. the water hazards are only deployed when player reaches max clank.
+  - I tried ti implement it for the current version, but it is inconsistant with triggering causing it to be on or off at the wrong time.